Prepare the OS for layering

 - Fresh OS image: Start with a fresh image of a supported Windows OS from your hypervisor.
 This ensures that the image is optimized for your environment.

 - Virtual machine is MBR-partitioned: Ensure that the virtual machine for your OS layer is master boot record (MBR) partitioned, rather than GUID partition table (GPT) partitioned.
+For Hyper-V, the virtual machine must be Gen 1.
+Once the initial OS layer is created, it can be converted to Gen2 by adding a revision.

 - App Layering OS Machine Tools: Locate the OS Machine Tools in the App Layering installation package.